mtatko/cepik-vehicle-history-client/README.md

 - Vehicle purchase verification
 - Fleet management

-Please ensure you have proper authorization to access vehicle information and comply with Polish data protection laws.
+Please ensure you have proper authorisation to access vehicle information and comply with Polish data protection laws.

 ## Contributing